kremalicious/gatsby-redirect-from/README.md

 npm i gatsby-redirect-from gatsby-plugin-meta-redirect
 ```

-Then load the plugin along with [gatsby-plugin-meta-redirect](https://github.com/getchalk/gatsby-plugin-meta-redirect) from your `gatsby-config.js`:
+Then load the plugin along with e.g. [gatsby-plugin-meta-redirect](https://github.com/getchalk/gatsby-plugin-meta-redirect) from your `gatsby-config.js`:

 ```js
 plugins: [